CDCgov/Syphilis_Record_Search_and_Review_Algorithm/README.md

 This remains to be a continuous work in progress, please let us know if you find any errors or would like to discuss any changes.
 ## Dependencies

-There are 3 Python libraries necessary for this Jupyter Notebook include the following:
+There are 3 Python libraries necessary for this Jupyter Notebook which include the following:

 * Pandas
 * Numpy